 Restricted stock units refer to employee compensation linked to a company's stocks.
 A restricted stock unit is actually a promise to issue one stock for every unit granted to an employee if they meet certain conditions.
 After meeting these conditions, RSUs are said to vest and the company issues the promised stocks.

-By granting RSUs, the company can offer incentives to employees without paying them anything since RSUs are worthless until vesting.
+By granting RSUs, the company can offer incentives to employees without paying them anything since RSUs are worthless until their vesting period.

 Related Article | 5 Work Benefits You Should Be Taking Advantage Of